 Note that these programs do not prevent you from using your own design; far from it.
 The problem for most newcomers is that to use your own custom-made design, you have to insert some PHP code into selected spots of your page in raw HTML mode.
 (If that last sentence made sense to you, it's quite possible that you will have no problem with this, and thus can dismiss this point.)

 Having said that, not all CMS software present this hurdle.
-As I mentioned in WordPress Vs Drupal Vs Expression Engine, the commercial CMS software called Expression Engine does not require you to drop into raw HTML mode to insert PHP code.
+There are commercial CMS software around that do not require you to insert PHP code into HTML to customise your design, such as the one I mentioned in WordPress Vs Drupal Vs Expression Engine.
 Even then, designing a custom appearance for any CMS is still much harder than just designing a website directly with a web editor for direct publication on the Internet.

 If your website has multiple authors separately updating and contributing different pages, it may be easier to go with a CMS.
 Note that when I say multiple authors here, I mean that each person has access to the website and can add new pages to the site (or change existing pages) themselves from their own computers.
 In such a case, coordination can be a bit of a problem if each one uses their own web editor.
 It doesn't mean you won't face coordination problems with a CMS of course, but I think it makes things a bit easier.

 If you want to create a website where visitors can sign up, log into their own account, and create their own web pages on your site, you probably have no choice but to use a CMS.
 A web editor alone, without the addition of any other software, will not allow a novice webmaster to create such sites.
 (This is not true of programmers though; if you are one, you can of course use a web editor to create a website with support for member pages.
 In effect, you'll be creating your own CMS, using the editor.)